Aug 08, 2023

-With this in mind, this article will discuss Linux distros that are the most suitable for a virtual private server, the most user-friendly with easy commands, and the most lightweight.
-We will go include our top three recommendations for each category.
+With that in mind, this article will go over the Linux distributions that are best suited for a VPS, the most user-friendly with simple Linux commands, and the lightest.
+We’ll go ahead and include our top three recommendations for each category.

 Best Linux Distros for a Virtual Private Server (VPS)

-In this section, we will explore the three best Linux distros for a VPS.
+In this section, we will explore the three best Linux distros for a virtual private server.

 - Rating: 8.5/10